hieutrtr/web-discovery-mcp/docs/dev_context.md

 ## Next Development Priorities

-1. **Story 3.5** (Context Passing): Enhance analysis quality through better context flow
-2. **Story 3.6** (Quality/Error Handling): Production-ready reliability and debugging
+1. **Story 3.6** (Quality/Error Handling): Production-ready reliability and debugging
-3. **Epic 4** (Progress Tracking): Real-time monitoring and checkpointing
+2. **Epic 4** (Progress Tracking): Real-time monitoring and checkpointing
-4. **Epic 5** (User Experience): Interactive and automated analysis modes
+3. **Epic 5** (User Experience): Interactive and automated analysis modes

 ---

 **Key for Developers**: This document should be updated as new stories are implemented.
-Each major architectural change should be reflected here to maintain accurate development context.
+Each major architectural change should be reflected here to maintain accurate development context.major architectural change should be reflected here to maintain accurate development context.ntext.